gabeklein/expressive-mvc/README.md

       console.log("tick")
     else
       console.log("tock")

-    if(seconds % 60 === 0){
-      // send minute event (with optional argument) this.update("isMinute", Math.floor(seconds / 60));
   }

+  logMinutes(minutes){
+    if(minutes)
+      console.log(`${minutes} minutes have gone by!`) }
 }
-}
 ```

+> Notice how we saved not only two methods, but didn't need to store interval as a property either.
+Pretty clean!

 <br />

-<h2 id="concept-async">Watching external values</h2>
+<h2 id="concept-external">Watching external values</h2>

 Sometimes, you may want to detect changes from outside, usually via props.
-Watching values outside a controller will require you integrate them as part of state, however we do have a handy helper for this.
+Watching values outside a controller will require you integrate them as part of state, however we do have a helper for this.

 <h3 id="method-using"><code>Model.using({ ... })</code></h3>

 > If you remember [`uses`](#concept-passing-props), this is roughly equivalent.

 This method helps "watch" props by assigning argument properties **every render**.
-Because the observer will already will react to *new* values, this makes for a fairly clean way to watch props.
+Because the observer already reacts to *new* values, this makes for a simple way to watch props.
 We can combine this with getters and event-listeners, to do all sorts of things when inputs change.

 <br />